-- The Man Behind the Man: To Pennsylvania Two.
-She is the overall commander of Northern Lights, responsible both for sending people to deal with the Numbers provided by The Machine and for protecting the secret of the Machine's existence.
+- The Man Behind the Man: To Special Counsel.
+She is the overall commander of Northern Lights, responsible both for sending people to deal with the Numbers provided by The Machine and for protecting the secret of its existence.

 - You Have Failed Me: Tends to do this to people who endanger her organization's mission - even if they aren't part of her organization and have no clue as to how their actions or inactions would endanger it.

 - You Have Outlived Your Usefulness: She really doesn't like loose ends.

 - Younger Than They Look: Either that or a case of Improbable Age: She looks more like Julia's grandmother than her mother; and the actress is, in fact, already in her 50s.

 A shadowy figure from the Office of Special Counsel who appears to be engineering the activity regarding the machine and sees Reese as a threat.